Prichal (ISS module): Multi-docking compartment

 It is standard practice to dock Soyuz vehicles to the nadir ports of Rassvet and Prichal and dock Progress to the aft port of Zvezda and the zenith port of Poisk.
 This is because the transfer chamber which connects to Zvezda's aft port has a small leak which requires the hatches to remain closed as much as possible, which would block access to a Soyuz if it were docked to Zvezdas aft port.
 In addition, Progress crafts are preferred for the aft port as this enables them to perform ISS reboosts using their main engines.
-Progress crafts are also preferred for the Poisk zenith port as Poisk is now serving as the Russian Segment's EVA airlock following the departure of Pirs, and access to Soyuz craft docked to Poisk is blocked whilst Poisk is depressurized during spacewalks, which presents safety issues in an ISS evacuation scenario.
+Progress crafts are also preferred for the Poisk zenith port as Poisk is now serving as the Russian Segment's EVA airlock following the departure of Pirs, and access to Soyuz craft docked to Poisk is blocked while Poisk is depressurized during spacewalks, which presents safety issues in an ISS evacuation scenario.